One-Day Hanoi Photo Tour

 • Fishing net & mattress factory

-• Long Bien bridge or Tran Quoc pagoda
+• Long Bien bridge / Tran Quoc pagoda

 • Hanoi train street (lesser-know spots)